Stuart-Mouse/jai-gon/notes.md

 then we can think about making gon objects and arrays work as arbitrary expression values
     with some added comptime operators for patch/merge type behavior

+maybe make arrays work in arbitrary expressions first, since this will be very similar to struct literals
+    main issue will be not being able to provide an explicit type...